IBMa/equal-access/README.md

 # equal-access

 This Git repository hosts tools that are part of the [IBM Equal Access Toolkit](https://ibm.com/able/toolkit) and supporting components.
+Build check

 ## Overview